 Remote work is a new reality.
 And it can be exceptionally rewarding.
 Studies conducted in recent years have revealed that over 75% of those who work from home feel more productive.
 Office workers may find it difficult to adapt initially, but they will likely appreciate the opportunities eventually.
 The arrangement is feasible and it brings plenty of benefits to those who can manage their time and space.

 Types of jobs

 Aside from office jobs transitioning to the home environment, there are many professions that are remote by nature.
 Graphic designers work as freelancers, creating projects for different clients at the same time.
 Another growing segment is online trading.

 In South Africa, it is stimulated by technological advances, Internet penetration, and convenience.
 Anyone can monetize their knowledge of global financial markets.
 Forex trading, stocks, CFDs, and other instruments are accessed through brokers like FXTM.
-Global brands are interested in the region and they educate beginners in what is Forex trading and the peculiarities of making money in this market.
+Global brands are interested in the region and they educate beginners in what forex trading is and the peculiarities of making money in this market.

 Local traders may use cutting-edge trading terminals that work on both desktop and mobile devices.
 This is a classic example of remote work, as all operations are conducted through the Internet.
 From initial market analysis to closing of positions, trading platforms are all-in-one systems.

 Remote work requires a special mindset, whether you are a trader, freelancer, or self-employed individual.
 Here are a few tips to help you adapt faster.
 These can save a lot of time and effort.

 1. Create the right environment